 Martha Stewart went to prison for insider trading.
 She used information not available to a regular person like you or me.

-Her problem was that she was not a senator.
+Her problem was that she was not a U.S. Senator.
 She had no committee conveniently willing and able to officially proclaim her innocence and brush her transgressions away.
 Stewart couldn’t escape her ethical cloud of wrongdoing and paid a price for it.
-Georgia’s two multimillionaire senators, however, got a pass from a group of their own.
-They got cover for engaging in actions that would’ve put regular folks like Martha Stewart, you or me in jail.

-Come on, people.
-You know this stinks to high heaven.
-Don’t waste your vote on people with little to no ethics, we do so at our own peril.
+Come on folks.
+We know this malarkey stinks to high heaven.
+If we vote for people with little to no ethics, we do so at our own peril.